Showing all posts

 Trends and Patterns in S56 Requests

-🔵 Note: This data represents a subset of total visa activity.
-Only the Department of Home Affairs has complete grant and processing data.
+📊 This is crowdsourced data and represents only a subset of total visa activity.
+Only the Department of Home Affairs has complete grant data.

 Useful Links